sumodha/uilCSInvitationalA2020/README.md

 # uilCSInvitationalA2020
 February 4, 2023

+## purpose and description
-Hello!
-These are my programs and txt files for the UIL CS Invitational A 2020 competition.
+This repository contains my solutions to the UIL Computer Science Invitational A 2020 competition.

-It was done as practice for the UIL CS competition.
+## skills learned

-Skills Learned: how to use printf and pattern class in java
+- how to use printf and pattern class in java